Organic Cannabis: What Makes it Special?

 Synthetic vs. Organic Fertilizers for Cannabis

 However, growing organic marijuana takes advantage of soil microbiology.
-Just like in nature, cultivators can feed the roots of their plants with proper proportions naturally.
+Just like in nature, cultivators can feed the roots of their plants with proper proportions naturally with the best soil mixes for cannabis.
 While the first time growing cannabis organically could be challenging, it’s a rewarding experience to produce cannabis flower that’s free of harmful chemicals.

 Bottled fertilizers aren’t always synthetic.
 However, these organic fertilizers are usually watered down.
 Furthermore, combining all of the organic cannabis nutrients you need in a single stabilized bottle is challenging due to chemistry and plant physiology limitations.